TurtleEngr/my-utility-scripts/doc/sshagent.md

 are not in any non-production user account, and they are regularly rotated.

+You output this help text in different format, if you have these other pod programs.
+For example:

+    pod2html --title="sshagent" sshagent >sshagent.html
+    pod2markdown sshagent >sshagent.md
+    pod2man sshagent >sshagent.man
+    pod2pdf --margins=36 --outlines sshagent >sshagent.pdf

 # CAVEATS

 When ssh-agent is active it will send each of the keys to a ssh